GabeScott/standard-works-vault/General Conference/1988 April - You Make a Difference.md

 Though the task looms large, we are strengthened by the truth: “The greatest force in this world today is the power of God as it works through man.”
 If we are on the Lord’s errand, we are entitled to the Lord’s help.
 That divine help, however, is predicated upon our worthiness.
 To sail safely the seas of mortality, to perform a human rescue mission, we need the guidance of that eternal mariner—even the great Jehovah.
 We reach out, we reach up, to obtain heavenly help.

 Are our reaching hands clean?
 Are our yearning hearts pure?
-Looking backward in time through the pages of history, we glean a lesson of worthiness from the words of the dying King Darius.
+Looking backward in time through the pages of history, we glean a lesson on worthiness from the words of the dying King Darius.

-“Darius, through the proper rites had been recognized as legitimate King of Egypt.
-His rival Alexander the Great had been declared legitimate son of Ammon.
-He, too, was Pharaoh.
-Alexander, finding the defeated Darius on the point of death, laid his hands upon his head to heal him, commanding him to arise and resume his kingly power, concluding, “I swear unto thee, Darius, by all the gods, that I do these things truly and without fakery.”
-Darius replied with a gentle rebuke, “Alexander, my boy, ... do you think you can touch heaven with those hands of yours?” (quoted by Hugh Nibley, Abraham in Egypt Salt Lake City: Deseret Book Co., 1981, p.
+“Darius … through the proper rites had been recognized as legitimate King of Egypt; his rival Alexander had been declared the legitimate Son of Amon—he too was Pharaoh. … Alexander found the defeated Darius on the point of death in his tent, and … laid his hands upon his head to heal him, commanding him to arise and resume his kingly power, and concluding his blessing: ‘I swear unto thee, Darius, by all the gods, that I do these things truly and without faking.’ \[Darius\] replied with a gentle rebuke: ‘Alexander my boy … do you think you can touch heaven with those hands of yours?’” (in Hugh Nibley, *Abraham in Egypt,* Salt Lake City: Deseret Book Co., 1981, p.
 192).

-An inspiring lesson is learned from a “Viewpoint” article which appeared recently in the Church News section of the Deseret News.
-May I quote:
+An inspiring lesson is learned from a “Viewpoint” article which appeared recently in the *Church News* section of the *Deseret News.* May I quote:

 “To some it may seem strange to see ships of many nations loading and unloading cargo along the docks at Portland, Oregon.
 That city is 100 miles from the ocean.
 Getting there involves a difficult, often turbulent passage over the bar guarding the Columbia River and a long trip up the Columbia and Willamette Rivers.